 North Sea, France

-The wind farm, located 16,3 km off the French coast, is the first large scale offshore wind farm in Brittany and one of the first in France to obtain all the necessary government permits for its construction and operation.
-The Saint-Brieuc offshore wind farm covers a total area of 75 km², will have a total capacity of 496 MW and will produce 1,820 GWh annually, equivalent to the annual electricity consumption of 835,000 inhabitants.
+The Saint-Brieuc offshore wind farm, located 16.3 km off the French coast, is the first large scale offshore wind farm in Brittany and one of the first in France to obtain all the necessary government permits for its construction and operation.
+The wind farm covers a total area of 75 km², will have a total capacity of 496 MW and will produce 1,820 GWh annually, equivalent to the annual electricity consumption of 835,000 inhabitants.

+The consortium is responsible for the engineering, construction, installation, commissioning and testing of the substation.
 Iemants is responsible for the engineering and construction of the steel structures for both the topside and jacket.
 All works will be performed at the Smulders’ production facilities in Belgium and Poland.
-The topside will be transferred to the ENGIE Solutions yard in Hoboken for final assembly.
-Assembly works of the jacket will take place in Vlissingen (the Netherlands).
+The topside will be transferred to the EQUANS yard in Hoboken for final assembly.
+Assembly works of the jacket took place in Vlissingen (the Netherlands).

-ENGIE Solutions in Belgium is responsible for the engineering, procurement, integration, construction and testing (on- and offshore) of all LV, MV, HV and auxiliary systems for the jacket and topside of the Saint Brieuc offshore substation.
-The engineering, procurement, construction, integration and onshore testing for the topside systems will take place at the ENGIE Solutions yard in Hoboken (Belgium).
-For the jacket these activities will take place in Vlissingen.
+EQUANS is responsible for the engineering, procurement, integration, construction and testing (on- and offshore) of all LV, MV, HV and auxiliary systems for the jacket and topside of the Saint Brieuc offshore substation.